 It’s the same as valve adjustment on any motorcycle with screw-and-locknut adjusters — loosen the locknut, use the feeler gauge and adjust the screw to the right position, then tighten the locknut.

-It’s pretty cool that such a big and new bike has the same valve adjustment style as motorcycles from decades prior ago (last the BMW R line had it was the R 1150 motor).
+It’s pretty cool that such a big and new bike has the same valve adjustment style as motorcycles from decades prior ago (last time the BMW R line had it was the R 1150 motor).

 Alternatives to the BMW R 18 Line